 If you have an opportunity to submit, please contact Brittany Paty.

-The School of Fashion's photo studio is now available for student bookings at the following times:
+The School of Fashion photo studio is unavailable for bookings until further notice.

 How to Set-Up your OneCard for Fashion: